xtaiuiu/Robust-UAWN-Slicing/README.md

 ![Convergence of Bayesian optimization](BO_iteration.png)

 #### 2. Comparing RUNs with benchmarks

+**Note: the following commands read our previous results from exiting excel files.
+If you want to run the simulation by yourself, please see the code of these scripts, each of which contains a run() function.**

 Run the following commands to see our comparisons with existing benchmarks, including SCA, SQP, SHIO, and GBO.

 1).
 Comparison under different available bandwidths.